 “I have no idea,” says the clerk at the bus station when I ask about a connecting bus to Malaga.
 My ten-hour journey from Cadiz to Barcelona will involve one train and four buses due to a problem with the train line, an unwelcome detour.
-My local bus station in a small coastal town is mostly closed and its service appears designed to maximise inconvenience for any passenger going further than the next closest town 20 miles away.
+My local bus station in a small town is mostly closed, and its service appears designed to maximise inconvenience for any passenger going further than the next town 20 miles away.
 I’m going hundreds.

 On the morning of travelling, I can’t shake the feeling I’m forgetting something, and do a mental checklist before leaving: passport, phone, purse, yes; what am I forgetting?
 At the local station, I smoke a joint on a nearby bench to prepare for the journey.
-In front of me a woman struggles to get her bag off a bus but I can only see the morning sun glistening on the Atlantic.
+In front of me a woman struggles to get her bag off a bus.
+But I can only see the morning sun glistening on the Atlantic.

 At bus station number two, I stand in a queue for twenty minutes to find out the bus trip will take three hours.
 I avoid the greasy omelet and cheap pastries in the café, have a mint tea with some homemade bread instead.
 Then duck round the back of the station for a spliff.
 Generally, bus stations are crawling with security and distance between it and the smell of cannabis is advisable.
 That said alone and minding my own business, I’ve never been bothered while smoking a joint in a public place.
 Never.

 By the time I board the bus, the endless blue of the Mediterranean and my book are enough to distract me for the first two hours.
 The last hour is torture.
 The doubt is back.
 What am I forgetting?
 I do another mental list: keys, bank card, edibles, yes.
 What could it be?
 I want to check my train ticket but the detour forced me to book by phone.
 The ticket is on my phone.
 I can’t get online.
 I’ve never used this system before.
 I’m nervous.
 What could it be?